Q: What is the anticipated development timeline for Phase 2?

 Q: What design and building professionals do you have in mind?
 Do you already have ties and relationships with architects, engineers, builders, and other tradespeople such as electricians, plumbers, electricians, solar companies, etc.?

 A: We will be working with the architect, Matt Worswick, who did such a wonderful job with our Phase 1 site plan, common house, and production homes.
 Matt lives in Harmony Village cohousing.
-He is very familiar with both cohousing and passive solar design.
-Other than Matt, we will plan to hire a new general contractor for site work and home construction.
-The general contractor will hire the subcontractors.
+He has designed six cohousing communities and is an expert in passive solar design.
+We have also partnered with Mike Sutter as our general contractor for site work and home construction.
+Mike is a well known and well respected local builder of green homes.
+Mike will hire our subcontractors.
+Because of Mike's green building expertise, all Phase 2 homes will be certified under the Department of Energy's Zero Energy Ready Homes program.

 Q: Will the homes have plenty of sunlight?

-A: Southwest Colorado has lots of sunshine and we will make sure that the site and home designs bring lots of sunshine into every home, for both aesthetics and energy efficiency.
-All of the Phase 1 homes have great natural sunlight.
+A: Southwest Colorado has lots of sunshine.
+In Phase 2 we have made sure that the site and home designs bring lots of sunlight into every home, for both aesthetics and energy efficiency.
+All of the Phase 1 homes have great natural daylighting.

 Q: What kind of home heating will be used in Phase 2?

 A: To reduce greenhouse gas emissions, Phase 2 homes will be all-electric (no natural gas).
-Electricity will be available from the soon to be constructed LPEA solar garden.
+Homes will be ready for installation of rooftop photovoltaic systems.

 All Phase 2 homes will probably use the same type of heating system for economies of scale.
-The exact system specs are being worked on by our Construction Alternatives Team.
+The exact system specs are being worked out.

 Building basic, good quality systems along with features that create future flexibility was one of the things we did deliberately throughout the Phase 1 production homes (not just the heating systems) and something we will again do with the Phase 2 homes.